eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/w-transactional-data-for-payments-and-other-use-cases.md

 ### 3.1 Introduction

 #### 3.1.1 The Use Cases
-The European Digital Identity Regulation requires the Wallet's provide a functionality of strong authentication to play a role of an authenticator for various services, while the Service Providers are obliged to accept them in their (online) services.
+The European Digital Identity Regulation requires the Wallets to provide a functionality of strong authentication to play the role of an authenticator for various services, while the Service Providers are obliged to accept them in their (online) services.
 Consequently, to enable such processes, the Wallet Units should be able to handle transactional data related to an (external) service and a transaction, to enable required functionality, provide a proof of transaction and auditability, as well as ensure compliance with other regulations where necessary (like Payment Services related legislation).

 Most of the use cases will use the standard Wallet functionality (meaning w/o the need to involve "transactional data").
 However for the following use cases it is necessary handle the transactional data:
 + payments,